 For full details of eligibility requirements for Victorian students and to check if you are eligible, refer below:

 National Food Institute take a lot of care to ensure that the course you wish to enrol in is appropriate and most suitable for you at the time.
-To help us make this determination, you will undergo a short pre-enrolment interview with a trainer and assessor who will ask you few short questions and get you to complete a language literacy and numeracy evaluation.
+To help us make this determination, you will undergo a short pre-enrolment interview with a RTO Authorised Delegate who will ask you few short questions and get you to complete a language literacy and numeracy evaluation.
 This will also assist us in making sure we provide you with the required support throughout your studies.
-The process is very simple and the trainer will guide through answering all of your questions to ensure you have full understanding of the course you wish to enrol in.
+The process is very simple and the Delegate will guide through answering all of your questions to ensure you have full understanding of the course you wish to enrol in.